This post may contain affiliate links. Please read our privacy policy.

 Shrimp Sizes

 Shrimp range widely in size.
-They are sold by the quantity per pound, and then given corresponding names like medium or jumbo.
+They are sold by the quantity per pound and then given corresponding names like medium or jumbo.
 However, the name attached to the quantity per pound varies from brand to brand, market to market.

 Here’s a good scale to use, with the two numbers representing a range of how many shrimp per pound that size will yield.
-If a recipe provides a count per pound, that’s usually a more reliable measure to go by than a name.
+If a recipe provides a count per pound, that’s usually a more reliable measure to go by than a size name.

 - Small: 51/60 per pound